Hwan-seok/KHU_PON/README.md

 # KHU_PON

 ## What is KHU_PON?
-- KHU is abbreviation of Kyung Hee University
+- KHU is abbreviation of Kyung Hee University because creators of this service are KHU members and launched first in KHU
-- PON means coupon
+- PON means coupon beacuse it issues coupon
-- So, KHU_PON indecates KHU handouts coupon

 ## Perpose
 - Develop for simbiosis of University and local store.